THE FUTURE OF NEWS: BROADCAST-WORTHY DESIGN

 ADAPTING DURING THE PANDEMIC

-The design team overcame challenges working through during the height of the COVID-19 pandemic.
-WGN-TV needed to kick off broadcast programming in the late Summer to take advantage of interest in the coming Presidential election.
+The design team overcame challenges working through the height of the COVID-19 pandemic.
+WGN-TV needed to kick off broadcast programming in the late Summer to take advantage of media attention that would be garnered by the upcoming Presidential election.

 Our designers adapted to work through safety restrictions the coronavirus imposed.
 Due to travel restrictions, designers relied heavily on remote project meetings, collaboration and clear communication to successfully complete the project on time.
 WGN-TV NewsNation launched programming on time and aired its first broadcast in September 2020.